alenj0x1/py-tasks/README.md

 2. Task can be filtered using the `--status` argument in the `list` command.
 3. Date and time of both creation and update.
 4. Colors in the console change depending on the result of the command.
-5. Los comandos cuentan con una descripcion, y los argumentos requeridos usando `argparse`.
+5. Los comandos cuentan con una descripcion, y los argumentos requeridos usando `argparse`

 ## Available commands: